DSSGxUK/itu/documentation/docs/datagat.md

         1. To authenticate, you will need to have a Google Cloud Project and enable the Earth Engine API for that project.

-        2. Assuming that you are already registered to Earth engine, if it's not the case follow [this link](https://signup.earthengine.google.com/).
+        2. If you are not already registered with Google Earth Engine, you may do so at [this link](https://signup.earthengine.google.com/).

-        3. First create a cloud project by going [this address](https://console.cloud.google.com/projectcreate/).
+        3. First create a cloud project by going to [this address](https://console.cloud.google.com/projectcreate/).

         4. Then enable your Earth Engine account in your cloud project from [this link](https://console.cloud.google.com/apis/library/earthengine.googleapis.com).

         5. You can manage the service accounts for your Cloud project by going to the Cloud Console menu (this is the hamburger menu on the side) and selecting IAM & Admin.
 Once you’ve selected this, select Service accounts on the side.
 (Choose the project if prompted.)

         6. To create a new service account, click the `CREATE SERVICE ACCOUNT` link.
 Set service account name and then press done.
 Then you will see an email that ends with iam.gserviceaccount.com.
-Copy this whole email and paste it to the configs file next to Google Services Account.
+Copy this whole email and paste it in the configs file where it says `Google Services Account`.

         7. Once you have a service account, click the three dots under Actions for that account, then click Manage keys.
 On that page click the button Add Key and then Create New Key.
 Choose the JSON.
 Download the JSON key file.
-Now add the JSON Key File (which should be in your downloads folder to the data/satellite folder in your directory.
-Then go to the configs file (in your code editor) and copy and paste the file name of the json file into the GOOGLE_EARTH_ENGINE_API_JSON_KEY.
+Now add the JSON Key File (which should be in your downloads folder) to the data/satellite folder in your directory.
+Then go to the configs file (in your code editor) and copy and paste the file name of the json file in the field that says `GOOGLE_EARTH_ENGINE_API_JSON_KEY`.

         8. Well done!
 You are ready to gather satellite data.